A downloadable tool

 Why you need Pulse

-Because at some point in every GameMaker project, you end up writing the same sentence 400 times:
+Because at some point in every GameMaker project, you end up repeatedly wiring 400 things together over and over in different parts of your project:

 "Ok, when X happens, also tell Y... and Z... and the thing I forgot about... and the UI... and the sound... and the particles... and the save system... and..."